davidedmundson/kiot/flatpak/README.md

 1. Create a proper icon that represents Kiot/IoT
 2. Generate multiple sizes using `./generate-icons.sh`

-### Screenshots
-The screenshots in `images/` directory are referenced in the metainfo.xml file.
-Before publishing:
-1. Update screenshot URLs in metadata files to point to the final repository
-2. Ensure all referenced screenshots exist in the `images/` directory
-3. Screenshots should be at least 800x600 pixels

 ### Sandbox Limitations
 Some features may have limited functionality in the Flatpak sandbox:
 - Hardware access may be restricted